-- Square Feet (SF): Where the surface area is used to document the element condition state, such as deck surface and paint surface elements. - Lineal Feet (LF): Represents the total length of an element and is based on the way it was constructed.
+"SF" units apply to elements where the surface area provides the better method to document element condition and manage the element, such as deck and paint elements.

+The total quantity for an element with "LF" units should represent the total length of an element and is based on the way it was constructed.
 For example: A bridge may have been built using five "Prestressed Concrete Girders."
-Each girder was individually pre-cast and then put into place at the bridge site.
-If each girder were 100 feet in length, then the total element quantity would be "500 LF."
-If the same bridge was a "Concrete Box Girder" then the total quantity would be "100 LF" since the box girder was constructed as one unit. - Each (EA): Applies to the number of members in a condition state.
-For example: A bridge may include 5 piles at 3 pier locations for a total pile element quantity of 15.
+Each one was individually pre-cast and then put into place at the bridge site.
+If each girder were 100 feet in length then the total element quantity would be "500 LF."
+If the same bridge was a "Concrete Box Girder" then the total quantity would be "100 LF" since the box girder was constructed as one unit.

+"EA" units are used to determine the number of members in a condition state.
+For example: A bridge may 5 piles at 3 piers for a total quantity of 15 for the pile element.
 Then, each pile is inspected, evaluated, and recorded in the appropriate condition state.
-Elements with units of "EA" are coded to reflect the entire member in one condition state, such as pile, where the entire pile is in one of the defined condition states.
-Other element units, such as "LF" or "SF" may have all or portions of the element in one or all the condition states in order to describe the existing element conditions. - "Cell": Applies to floating bridge concrete pontoon segments.
+Elements with units of "EA" code the entire member in one condition state, such as piles, where the entire pile is in one of the defined condition states.
+Other element units, such as "LF" or "SF" may have all or portions of the element in one or all of the condition states in order to describe the existing element conditions.

-4-1.5 Quantifying Element Defects
+4-1.3 Quantifying Element Defects

-To quantify the condition of an element, the first step is to review the element condition state language.
-A complete list of the condition state descriptions is provided in pages 4-12 through 4-98 of this chapter.
+In order to quantify the condition of an element, the first step is to review the condition state language for the elements.
+A complete list of the condition state descriptions is provided in this chapter and summarized in this section.

+Element condition state (CS) language is based on four condition states for all primary structural members, regardless of the materials.
 Similar to the NBI system of evaluation, element condition requires the inspector to evaluate defects and also quantify the defect's impact to the element or possibly the bridge.
-A defect evaluation may result in element quantities in CS1, CS2, CS3, or CS4 depending on the location, size, structural importance, or element units.
+A defect evaluation may result in element quantities in CS1, CS2, CS3, or CS4 depending on the location, size, structural importance or element units.